vichalder/asset_tracker_v2/README.md

    - `DEVICE_ID` macro with a unique ID for this device
 5. Compile and flash the code to your Cortex-M4 device.

+## Deployment

+### Frontend Deployment (Netlify)

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

+2. Connect your repository to Netlify:
+   - Sign up or log in to [Netlify](https://www.netlify.com/)
+   - Click "New site from Git"
+   - Choose your repository
+   - Configure build settings:
+     - Base directory: `frontend`
+     - Build command: `npm run build`
+     - Publish directory: `build`

+3. Environment Variables:
+   - In Netlify dashboard, go to Site settings > Build & deploy > Environment
+   - Add any required environment variables

+The site will automatically deploy when you push changes to your repository.

+Note: The frontend is configured to handle client-side routing through the `netlify.toml` configuration file.

 ## Features

 - Real-time device tracking